SOCKS Proxy: Be Fast and Anonymous Online

-As a result, there are a number of differences between HTTP and SOCKS proxies:
+As a result, there are several differences between HTTP and SOCKS proxies:

 - Supported protocols – You'll be able to surf the Internet without issues on an HTTP proxy, however, filesharing with P2P applications won't work, since these rely on other protocols.
 Accordingly, SOCKS proxies are more flexible and facilitate communication to a greater extent thanks to the larger number of protocols they support.

-- Privacy and data protection – HTTP proxies are situated at the highest layer of the OSI model and capable of reading any data they receive.
-SOCKS proxies don't possess these capabilities, since they're on a different layer of the OSI model.
+- Privacy and data protection – HTTP proxies occupy the highest layer of the OSI model and are capable of reading any data they receive.
+SOCKS proxies don't possess these capabilities, since they're on a different OSI layer.
 However, they do provide enhanced data security.
-On the other hand, because they're unable to "read" this data, they can't filter out unwanted, infected data packets, such as malware.
+On the other hand, because they're unable to "read" this data, they can't filter out unwanted, infected data packets, like malware.

-- Security – When talking about an HTTPS proxy (in contrast to an HTTP proxy), connections between the client (your computer) and the proxy are encrypted.
+- Security – When discussing an HTTPS proxy (in contrast to an HTTP proxy), connections between the client (your computer) and the proxy are encrypted.
 Third parties can only see that you've sent a proxy request, but won't be able to capture any data.
-In contrast, SOCKS proxies do not, by design, encrypt client-proxy connections.
+In contrast, SOCKS proxies do not encrypt client-proxy connections.

-- Speed – The speed of a proxy server depends on whether you select a private or public server.
-This makes bluntly comparing the performance of both proxy types difficult.
+- Speed – A proxy server's speed depends on whether you select a private or public server.
+This makes it difficult to compare the performance of both proxy types.
 Generally speaking, SOCKS proxies are slightly faster, since they use a simple protocol.

 - Compatibility – All applications that support HTTP allow HTTP proxies, making them suitable for nearly all operating systems and programs.
 With SOCKS, compatibility isn't as far-reaching.
-However, you can still use SOCKS4 or SOCKS5 by installing Proxifier, a program that allows a proxy connection to be established, even if you haven't installed the original application.
+However, you can still use SOCKS4 or SOCKS5 by installing Proxifier.
+This program allows a proxy connection to be established, even if you haven't installed the original application.

 - Ports – HTTPS proxys use ports 80, 8080, or 3128.
 This isn't set in stone though, and you can configure them to utilize other ports if desired.
-With SOCKS servers, the default port is 1080, but again, you can change this if you're so inclined.
+With SOCKS servers, the default port is 1080, but again, you can change this if you want.